udecode/plate/CONTRIBUTING.md

 tests in watch mode, output code coverage, and run selected test suites serially in the current process.

+You need to `yarn build` before you run tests

 #### Updating Tests

 Before any contributions are submitted in a PR, make sure to add or